DNS spoofing: definition and protective measures

 Protection against DNS spoofing

-Protection against DNS spoofing is primarily provided by the Domain Name System and browsers.
-The name servers now send a large amount of random data and information.
-This makes the important data far less transparent and attackers do not know what they need to intercept.
-Encrypting data is an important part of protecting against DNS spoofing.
-This includes switching websites from http to https.
-If this has not yet been done, you should therefore make your website secure.
-It is also important that you keep your own eyes open and be vigilant on the Internet.
+If you have not already done so, you should make your website secure.
+It’s also important that you keep your eyes open and stay alert on the Internet.
 Only enter data on websites that you trust and that you are sure are the original.
-As already mentioned, redirection often takes place via links in e-mails.
+As already mentioned, redirection often takes place via links in emails.
 Avoid this route and go directly to the relevant domains via the browser.